A Beginner’s Guide to Computer Telephony Integration (CTI)

 1. Incoming and outgoing calls.
 CTI is ideal for customer support because it allows agents to receive incoming calls.
 Meanwhile, it’s best for telemarketing because it enables agents to make outgoing calls.

 3. Automated screen pop-ups.
 They automatically appear on the agents’ desktops when receiving calls.
-Displaying customer information these are one of the vital CTI features.
+Displaying customer information is one of the vital CTI features.

 4. Caller authentication.
 CTI allows agents to verify customers through screen pop-ups.
 This technology helps ensure that they assist only authorized customers.

 5. Intelligent call routing.
 CTI has an automatic call distributor (ACD) and interactive voice response (IVR).
-These features route calls to available agents tasked to handle specific concerns.
+These features route calls to available agents tasked with handling specific concerns.

 6. Call monitoring.
-Computer telephony integration support includes call monitoring crucial in business.
+Computer telephony integration support includes call monitoring, which is crucial in business.
 Quality analysts (QAs) track and audit agents’ calls for strict compliance and improved performance.

 7. Data recording.
-CTI technology records call and save customer information securely.
+CTI technology records calls and saves customer information securely.
 It also allows the extraction of data for call review and reporting.

 8. Data analytics and reporting.
 According to the same Zendesk report, only 20% of companies say that they view service metrics daily.
 About 40% say that they view data once a month or less.
 CTI helps analyze and report data to check metrics and gauge performance.